Ingredients per 3 vegetarian capsules

 - Contains culinary herbs with antimicrobial properties

-- Protects against oxidative damage often seen with “die-off”
+- May protect against oxidative damage often seen with “die-off”

 - Specific bioflavonoids selected for both water and lipid solubility